-Note: For up-to-date New York Motion to Reargue guides please visit SmartRules.
+Note: Court rules are updated frequently.
+For up-to-date New York Motion to Reargue guides please visit SmartRules.

 Use this Cheat Sheet to learn all the statewide rules of civil procedure applicable to a motion to reargue in New York Supreme Court.
 For more detailed coverage of motions to reargue, including local rules, please see the New York Supreme Court Motion to Reargue guides, the New York Supreme Court Reply in Support of Motion to Reargue guides, the New York Supreme Court Replies in Support of Motion to Reargue guides, the New York Supreme Court General Motions guides, and the New York Codes & Court section.